 Pick up a guide

-After visiting almost 20 different ski resorts in one season we have found without fail the best way to ensure we enjoy our day is to pick up a guide.
-Generally the larger the resort the more you will benefit from a guide/instructor.
-It doesn’t matter your ability level as even expert riders and professionals hire out a local guide who knows the mountain to show them the best places to head.
+After visiting almost 20 different ski resorts in one season, we have found without fail that the best way to ensure we enjoy our day is to pick up a guide.
+Generally the larger the resort, the more you will benefit from a guide/instructor.
+It doesn’t matter your ability level as even expert riders and professionals hire a local guide who knows the mountain to show them the best places to head.